Updated: Mar 3

 The bug level of “Risk.”

 This bug affects other processes that don’t relate to the basic testing coding (Automation runs that failed to run due to this bug).

 There are a few concepts regarding the “Prioritization” levels (Depends on the company…); the generic levels that should be part of every scale are:

 Bugs with this priority will be fixed only after all the other bugs with higher priority are fixed; in many cases, such bugs are not affecting the software release(in most cases will be fixed in future releases).

 Such bugs should be fixed between the “Low” – “High” priority bugs, in most cases, will be fixed in the next software update/releases.

 Bugs with this priority are critical and must be fixed as soon as possible; there must be a solution in the next build; bugs with this priority should be fixed previously to any lower priority bugs.
 In addition, bugs with this priority are crucial to the product release and must be fixed in advance.

 Priority 4 (Urgent/Blocker)

-Bugs with this priority must be fixed as soon as possible (in some cases the project is stuck until they fixed), such bugs will lead to a major delay in the project and must be fixed prior to any other bugs with lower priority.
+Bugs with this priority must be fixed as soon as possible (in some cases, the project is stuck until they are fixed); such bugs will significantly delay the project and must be fixed before any other bugs with lower priority.